BYU-Hydroinformatics/baseflow/README.md

 This project is funded by [CIROH](https://ciroh.ua.edu/) and aims to extend the functionality of the original baseflow package by adding new features and improvements.
 Our goal is to continuously enhance and maintain this package, keeping it up-to-date with the latest developments in baseflow separation techniques.

-For detailed usage instructions and examples, please refer to the [usage guide](link to the usage guide)  🔥.
+For detailed usage instructions and examples, please refer to the [📖 documentation](https://baseflow.readthedocs.io/en/latest/)  🔥.

 <br>